failex234/SimpleServerClient/README.md

 Just make your own class, e. g.
-MyServer extending Server, simply use the original constructor and implement the preStart method.
+MyServer extending ServerRework, simply use the original constructor and implement the preStart method.
 In the preStart method just add
 ```java
   registerMethod("IAMANIDENTIFIER", new Executable() {